kratman/LICHEM_QMMM/README.md

 designed to be simple, only a small number of packages are required to compile the code.
 An approximate list of packages is given below.
 ```
- LICHEM binary: OpenMP, Eigen3
+ LICHEM binary: OpenMP
  LICHEM manual: LaTeX, BibTeX, TeXLive
 ```
 A copy of the Eigen3 library is included with the LICHEM source code.
-However, other versions of Eigen3 can be used to build LICHEM.
+However, other versions of Eigen3 can be used to build LICHEM by modifying the Makefile.

 To install LICHEM, clone the git repository
 ```